nomadicmehul/OpenDesign/README.md

 # OSCF Open Design

-**You can find all the Rust related design resources here or can request for designs.**
+**You can find all the OSCF related design resources here or can request for designs.**

 ## Welcome